hauks96/s2-rewamped/readme.txt

  *  include any help from people (including course staff, lab TAs,
  *  classmates, and friends) and attribute them by name.
  **********************************************************************/
+We got some help from a class mate.
+His name is Bjarmi Anes Eiðsson.
+He helped us when we were stuck with 1 wrong test in Fast, we needed to get around the point (20000, 0) when we were checking from the point (15000, 5000) in one of the test cases.
+He suggested removing the point when we didn't need it any more.
+But we settled on making the values (0,0).

 /**********************************************************************
  *  Describe any serious problems you encountered.
  **********************************************************************/
+We only encountered one problem.
+We sorted the list of points by slope, and that usually worked.
+But when we started encountering bigger sets of points the there were points that were lexicographically smaller but still ended up in the sorted list.
+We didn't know how to sort the list better so we decided after comparing a point with all lexicographically larger points we "deleted" it by setting the point to (0,0).
+Because we figured because it starts comparing with the smallest point and then goes bigger.
+And since 0,0 is the smallest point possible we set the point to (0,0).

 /**********************************************************************